yourpurebredpuppy logo

 Keep walking the whole time.
 Now your pup will find himself behind you and will need to hurry to catch up.

-• dog on loose leashIf he catches up but charges past you, reverse yourself again.
+• If he catches up but charges past you, reverse yourself again.
 Again he will find himself trailing behind and will need to scramble to catch up.

 It won't be long before he realizes that for some bizarre reason, whenever he forges ahead, it causes you to walk in the opposite direction.

-• You should start to see him be reluctant to move ahead of you, lest he cause one of your cuckoo direction changes!
+• You should start to see him be reluctant to move ahead of you, lest he cause one of your cuckoo direction changes.

 Good!
 Your pup should not be way out in front of you where he can't even see you.
 He should walk beside you, using his eyeballs to keep tabs on your whereabouts.
 It's the respectful thing to do.

-Reverse direction by turning TOWARD your dog.
+Reverse direction by turning TOWARD your pup.

 This turn, where you make a 180-degree turn to your left, is a little more complicated because the pup is in your way.
 You don't want to trip over him.